 Andre the Seal | 25 Years with Andre

-Andre the seal was a big part of Harry Goodridge’s life in Rockport, Maine, for twenty-five years.
+Andre the seal — a world-renowned celebrity — may have been one of the longest-running, free, unadvertised attractions that Maine has ever had.
+For more than twenty-five years, he was also a big part of Harry Goodridge’s life.
 As a result, Harry formed quite a few opinions about—among other thing—biologists, reporters, local traffic problems, fan mail, “the Feds,” animal trainers, and of course, seals.

 “Andre’s pen is still in the water.”
 Harry said.
 “I guess people are still going down, thinking Andre is still there, or at least they go down to look.
 I keep right away from it.
 I don’t want to get into any conversations.”